Curran-WFU/Bio332-Microbiology/README.md

 # Bio 332, Microbiology
-Programs and datasets for bioinformatic analyses
+Programs for bioinformatic analyses by Microbiology students.
+Contact me for details on their use.